Amit72777/Function/README.md

-# Function-C-language
+# Functions -

-my learning phase repository
+This repository is for my practice and learning phase.